-With Windows 10 April 2018 Update, Microsoft removed HomeGroup feature and introduced a new feature called Nearby Sharing.
+With Windows 10 April 2018 Update, Microsoft removed the HomeGroup feature and introduced a new feature called Nearby Sharing.
 As per Microsoft “Nearby Sharing feature, allow users to transfer files over Wi-Fi (does not use your internet bandwidth) or Bluetooth (when devices are not connected to the same Wi-Fi network).
 That means you can quickly share files between two Windows 10 devices without connecting them with an Ethernet cable.
 Overall We have a good experience with this feature but few users reports:

-- 1.1 Make sure you are using windows 10 version 1803 or later
+- 1.1 Make sure you are using the latest Windows 10

-- 1.2 Check share or receive content is set to Everyone nearby
+- 1.3 Check share or receive content is set to Everyone nearby

-- 1.3 Check PC has Bluetooth version 4.0 and supports Low Energy
+- 1.4 Check PC has Bluetooth version 4.0 and supports Low Energy

-- 1.4 The device is discovered, but I can’t share to it
+- 1.5 The device is discovered, but I can’t share to it

-- 1.5 Nearby Sharing slow data transfer
+- 1.6 Nearby Sharing slow data transfer

-- 1.6 Windows didn’t display nearby sharing notifications
+- 1.7 Windows didn’t display nearby sharing notifications

 Bluetooth it Turned on and working properly, But cannot get this new ” nearby sharing” feature to work at all.
 And Some users report The Device is discovered but They cant share files & folders to it, again some others report The files are send slowly while transfer using nearby sharing feature, Windows didnt displaying nearby sharing notifications etc

-Make sure you are using windows 10 version 1803 or later
+Make sure you are using the latest Windows 10

-As we discussed before nearby feature introduced on windows 10 April 2018 update so check and make sure your both (the PC you’re sharing from and the one you’re sharing to ) devices are using windows 10 version 1803 or later versions.
+As we discussed before nearby feature introduced on windows 10 April 2018 update so check and make sure your both (the PC you’re sharing from and the one you’re sharing too) devices are using windows 10 version 1803 or later versions.
 To check Windows 10 version,

 - Here make sure that I can share or receive content from is set to Everyone nearby.